dude-with-the-long-username/wallhaven-automator/README.md

 - If using KDE Desktop, set custom keyboard shortcut in settings to launch wallauto easily.
   - eg: `alt+f` as trigger and action as `variety -f && wallauto`
+    - or use command `variety -f & wallauto & wait` to run both commands in parallel
 ## 🏗 In the works

 - Download all your favourited wallpapers